ziyourenlaile/PRDG-RAG/README.md

-# LPDG-RAG
+# PRPDG-RAG
-the code for LPDG-RAG: Leveraging Probabilistic Rewards and Dynamic Granularity for Robust Retrieval-Augmented Generation
+the code for Retrieval-Augmented Generation with Probabilistic Rewards and Dynamic Granularity